endless-sky/endless-sky-wiki/CreatingShips.md

 The "attributes" key should be followed by a list of ship attributes, ideally listed in the following order:

 * `"category"`: the type of ship: "Transport", "Light Freighter", "Heavy Freighter", "Interceptor", "Light Warship", "Heavy Warship", "Fighter", or "Drone".

+* `"licenses"`: a list of names of licenses you need to buy this ship.
+For each `<name>` specified, the `license: <name>` condition must be set for the player to buy this ship.
+(If you make an outfit named `"<name> License"`, that condition variable will automatically be set when you buy that outfit.)

 * `"cost"`: the cost of the ship, in credits.